nmjmdr/postman/README.md

 1. Ability to read from the queue without deleting the item, but at the same time the item not being availble for other workers.
 2. We can treat `item read by a worker and not being available for other workers` as an item being "assigned" to a worker
 3. We need an ability for this "assignment" to expire. (aka visiblity timeout)
+4. An ability to move an "item" to a `dead-queue` after "n" trials by workers.
+This effectively takes cares of "poisoned messages" which have errors that cannot be recovered from.

 ##### Candidates for implementation of such a queue
+1. AWS SQS is a natural choice as it supports all the features that we need "out of the box".
+2. Redis Queue.
+Reference: https://redis.io/commands/rpoplpush Sub-section: _Pattern : Reliable queue_
+3. In memory queue: This is to used ONLY on local machines for development and debugging.

+In a distributed scenario we would have to use AWS SQS or Redis Queue. _The important idea is that the solution encapsulates the queue in such way that any of implementations can be used (as long as they support the required features).

 #### Workers:
 Workers can be deployed as standalone processes or as serverless functions (Ex: AWS lambda).